fykkyf/his-java/README.md

 >1.
 Run his-java application
 >
 >2.
+Load the his.sql file in his-java into DataGrip or other sql software
+>
+>3.
 Use `npm run serve` start his-web
->3.
+>4.
 Click link in web storm or Use localhost://8080 to access

 ## Development Background